con-tools/wordpress-plugin/README.md

 * `hosting` - The list of scheduled event time slots the current user is hosting.
 The objects provided are `Timeslot` objects.
 * `purchases` - the list of merchandise purchases the user has bought.
 The objects provided are `Purchase` objects.
+* `coupons` - the list of coupons available for the current user.
+This does not include coupons previously used.
+The objects provided are `Coupon` objects.

 ### `[controll-date-format]`